 According to the standard model of the Big Bang, it all started from the singularity, an infinitely dense and hot point which was followed by a bang.
 But what cosmologists failed to explain is what triggered this explosion.
 At present, all the understandings of physics, all known theories are unable to explain what happened that particular moment.

 Another mystery is that how a super violent event like the Big Bang would have left behind a Universe that has a uniform temperature because there doesn’t seem to have been enough time since the cosmic explosion for the universe to attain temperature equilibrium.

-So the team figured out that if the “bulk universe” has its own 4D stars, then after their collapse it is possible that they form 4D black holes.
-In three dimensional space it takes 2-dimensional surface to form an event horizon (in reference to a black hole), then it would be a 3-dimensional object for a 4D black hole, which they named hypersphere.
+So the team figured out if the “bulk universe” has its own 4D stars, then after their collapse, it is possible that they form 4D black holes.
+In three dimensional space, it takes the 2-dimensional surface to form an event horizon (in reference to a black hole), so it would be a 3-dimensional object for a 4D black hole, which they named hypersphere.

 When the team simulated the collapse of a 4D star, they discovered that the ejected material from that star is likely to form a 3D membrane around that 3D event horizon and expand slowly.
 Based on this Afshordi and his team theorized that the universe which we are a part of might just be a membrane and the cosmic growth is the expansion of the membrane.